AI Transparency Statement

 The AI Skills Matching evaluation should not be used as the sole basis or most important factor for making decisions about a job applicant's recruitment, and should not be used to overrule human decision-making.

-Statutory Disclosure on Training Data, Limitations, Purpose, Intended Uses of the AI Skills Matching Feature
+Statutory Disclosure on Training Data, Limitations, Purpose, and Intended Uses of the AI Skills Matching Feature

 The AI Skills Matching feature is built using pre-trained Large Language Models via AWS Bedrock; PageUp does not use customer data to train or fine-tune these models.
+PageUp relies on AWS Bedrock's published model documentation; training-data categories beyond that are not disclosed by the foundation-model providers.
 Customer data processed by the feature, such as information from resumes or job descriptions, is not stored, logged, or used by AWS to train its underlying models.

-The AI Skills Matching feature works with objective, job-related characteristics, such as relevant career experience, skills and qualifications to generate an qualitative evaluation which aims to predict how a given applicant fits the job skills criteria.
+The AI Skills Matching feature works with objective, job-related characteristics, such as relevant career experience, skills, and qualifications, to generate a qualitative evaluation which aims to predict how a given applicant fits the job skills criteria.
 This helps recruiters and hiring managers to triage applicant profiles when deciding whether or not to move a candidate forward in a recruitment process.
 When used correctly, the AI Skills Matching feature can increase recruitment process efficiency and reduce recruitment costs for employers.
 The AI Skills Matching feature does not replace human decision making and cannot make informed hiring decisions.

 The AI Skills Matching evaluation is applied to all candidates equally, regardless of their demographic or other protected characteristics; no candidate demographic or biometric information is used by the feature to generate its evaluation.